MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v2.md

 **`archivePath`** - **Archive Path**<br>
 `string`.
 Optional.
 Use when `packageTool == xcodebuild`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Optionally specify a directory where created archives should be placed.
+Specifies a directory where created archives are placed.
 <!-- :::editable-content-end::: -->
 <br>